Stapley/Main Street station

-Stapley/Main Street station is a light rail station in Mesa, Arizona, on the A Line of the Valley Metro Rail system serving Phoenix and surrounding areas.
+Stapley/Main Street station is a light rail station in Mesa, Arizona, on the A Line of the Valley Metro Rail & Streetcar system serving Phoenix and surrounding areas.
 It is part of the 1.9 mi Gilbert Road Extension, alongside Gilbert Road/Main Street station, and opened to passengers on May 18, 2019.
+The station consists of one island platform located in the median of Main Street to the east of Stapley Drive.